 The AAP strongly recommends breastfeeding as the preferred feeding for all infants, including preterm newborn infants.
 Breastfeeding has proven to have numerous health benefits for both mother and child.
 Studies show that children who are not breastfed have higher rates of mortality, meningitis, some types of cancers, asthma and other respiratory illnesses, bacterial and viral infections, ear infections, juvenile diabetes, some chronic liver diseases, allergies and obesity.
 Due to the resounding evidence of improved child health and well-being, AAP recommends that mothers breastfeed exclusively for about the first six months, and continue breastfeeding for at least the first year of a child's life as complementary foods are introduced.

-Blueprint for Children: How the Next President Can Build a Foundation for a
+- AAP Blueprint for Children: How the Next President Can Build a Foundation for a Healthy Future

 - AAP press statement on the Senate's Improving Child Nutrition Integrity and Access Act of 2016